 Sony A850 versus Sony A77

-The Sony Alpha A850 and the Sony Alpha SLT-A77 are two digital cameras that were officially introduced, respectively, in August 2009 and August 2011.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (A850) and an APS-C sensor.
+The Sony Alpha A850 and the Sony Alpha SLT-A77 are two digital cameras that were revealed to the public, respectively, in August 2009 and August 2011.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (A850) and an APS-C (A77) sensor.
 The A850 has a resolution of 24.4 megapixel, whereas the A77 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Sony A850 and the Sony A77 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A850 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A850 and the Sony A77 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A850 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is notably smaller (19 percent) than the Sony A850.
 Moreover, the A77 is markedly lighter (18 percent) than the A850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.